itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 --------------------------------

 - **Goal:** Review HTML, including nesting, learn more tags, more CSS, and how to tie HTML and CSS together.
-- **Prerequisites:** One HTML lesson, one CSS lesson, text editor, browser.
+- **Prerequisites:** One HTML lesson, one CSS lesson, browser, JSBin.

 ### Do Now
 1. Do attendance at http://scripted.org/attendance